-Migrate your Agentless Desktop SSO configuration
+Migrate your Agentless Desktop Single Sign-on configuration

-You need to follow the steps in this topic if:
+You need to complete this procedure if:

 - You implemented the Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
 Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. version of Agentless DSSO prior to release 2019.09.0.